kohana/core/guide/kohana/tutorials/hello-world.md

 Lets see what's going on here:

-`<?php defined('SYSPATH') OR die('No Direct Script Access');` :	You should recognise the first tag as an opening php tag (if you don't you should probably [learn php](http://php.net)).
+`<?php defined('SYSPATH') OR die('No Direct Script Access');` :	You should recognize the first tag as an opening php tag (if you don't you should probably [learn php](http://php.net)).
 What follows is a small check that makes sure that this file is being included by Kohana.
 It stops people from accessing files directly from the url.

 `Class Controller_Hello extends Controller`
 :	This line declares our controller,  each controller class has to be prefixed with `Controller_` and an underscore delimited path to the folder the controller is in (see [Conventions and styles](about.conventions) for more info).
 Each controller should also extend the base `Controller` class which provides a standard structure for controllers.